christiaanderidder/QuestPDF.Markdown/README.md

 ```

 ### Rendering images
 By default, downloading and rendering external images is disabled.
-This can be enabled by setting the ImageDownloaderEnabled property of the MarkdownRendererOptions class to true.
+It can be enabled by setting the `ImageDownloaderEnabled` property of the `MarkdownRendererOptions` class to `true`.
-Optionally you can provide your own HttpClient instance.
+Optionally, you can provide your own `HttpClient` instance.
 ```csharp
 var text = @"![title](https://placehold.co/100x50.png)";